gabiudrescu/website/content/post/8-monofony/index.md

  - send emails
  - implement complex business logic for your items where certain states have important meaning and transitioning from one state to another triggers custom behaviour
  - expose an HTTP RESTful API
- - care about software quality to implement automated testing (unit testing, integration testing or end to end) and
+ - care about software quality to implement automated testing (unit testing, integration testing or end to end) and static code analysis

 Starting a new Symfony application with Monofony allows you to work faster by using built-in functionalities from Sylius, whether you are building a backend, an API or a full stack application.
-You wil save a lot of time by just properly configuring grids and forms.
+You wil save a lot of time by just creating the entities and properly configure grids and forms for them.

 # Some assumptions